If you enjoy this post and love being friends with your spouse, I would be grateful if you would share this link on Facebook! 🙂

 Although the tips below are fun and practical ways to maintain a friendship in your relationship, God’s gospel and word on marriage reign in my life.
 Above all, my number one tip on keeping marriage healthy is to keep it Christ-centered.

-I believe that it is more important to thrive in this area, by God’s strength.
 Read the Bible together, pray together, pray for one another, attend church, remain in community and accountability and listen to the Holy Spirit as He guides your heart.
 Love God more than one another, love one another more than your kids and remain on mission together.
 But remember – we get to live in His grace.
 Nobody expects you to perfect this list, but that we can pray for the ability to love our spouse’s better for His glory.

 10 Habits of Happy Couples Who